-Storing System MQTT Data in InfluxDB
+Storing Data via MQTT in InfluxDB

 By default, Telegraf is configured to subscribe to the internal MQTT broker: emerson-mqttinternal-ipc, topics starting with emr_v1/.
 Once a message with the matching topic is received, Telegraf will parse the rest of the topic, attempting to extract the InfluxDB Measurement name, Tags, and Fields.
 The following data parsing algorithm is applied: